Here's the tool that you need to pick up gems, rhinestones and small crafting items.

 Allow us to introduce to you, the double-ended jewel picker.

-Owning a jewel picker has changed the way we make cards, jewelry, do nail art, and craft tutorials!
+Owning a jewel picker will change the way you make cards, jewelry, do nail art, and crafts.
 What does this jewel picker do anyway?
 The jewel picker simply picks up a single gem, sequin, paper, gold leaf, or glitter with its' sticky, soft surface.

 The particular sticky jewel picker we are talking about has double ends: one end for larger or chunkier pieces of glitter or gems, the other is for more fine and precise inclusions.
 That is why this is the best jewel picker.